For founders

 After

 You're in m18t.
 The brand-switcher in the sidebar already shows the right brand.
-You draft the blog post — the rich-text editor knows your SEO defaults for blog-post and pre-fills the meta-title template.
+You draft the blog post, and the rich-text editor knows your SEO defaults for blog-post and pre-fills the meta-title template.

-You hit a button to generate the cover image.
-AI Canvas rewrites your two-line brief using your brand colors and the article's excerpt, generates, lands in your asset library, attaches to the blog post.
+You open the graphics generator, pick a brand template, and the cover renders in your colors, lands in your asset library, attaches to the blog post.

-You click "publish."
-Goes to your Strapi CMS for the blog and to Facebook + Instagram for the social.
+You click "publish," or schedule it for Tuesday 9 AM and walk away.
+Goes to your CMS for the blog and to Facebook, Instagram, and LinkedIn for the social.
 Per-channel state shows green.
 Sync log captures the receipts.

-You open the email tied to this launch — drafted two weeks ago when you specced the feature in PD.
+You open the email tied to this launch, drafted two weeks ago when you wrote the feature up in PD.
 Preview, send-as-test, approve.

 You open PD, find the feature, click the status pill, set it to "Production."
-The status rolls up to its parent feature, then to the solution.
-The analytics events the feature emits are already named — you don't have to remember.
+The parent shows the spread of statuses across everything attached to it, so where the release stands is visible at a glance.
+The analytics events for this feature are already named, so you don't have to remember.

 Tab count: one.